To Refinance Or Not To Refinance

 Refinancing your home would allow you to take out money and pay off this credit card debt.
 You can then pay the money off at a reasonable rate instead of the 20 percent interest you are currently paying.
 It would also lower your monthly bills.
-If you need 300 dollars a month or more to pay your credit card minimums now, that could be a huge bonus.
+If you need three hundred bucks a month or more to pay your credit card minimums now, that could be a huge bonus.

 3) You Need To Remove A Borrower

 If you are recently divorced, you may need to remove a borrower from the loan.
 A refi will allow you to do that.

 Even if the other person has released all rights to the property, it is good to get their name officially off the loan.
 Psychologically, this may be enough to get you going so that you can enjoy the other loan refinance benefits like the lower interest rates.